astronomer/astro-docs/cloud/stable/04_customize-airflow/01_airflow-versioning.md

 On Astronomer, the process of pushing up your code to an individual Airflow deployment involves customizing a locally built Docker image —— with your DAG code, Python Packages, plugins, and so on —— that's then bundled, tagged, and pushed to Astronomer Cloud's Docker Registry.

 Included in that build is your `Dockerfile`, a file that is automatically generated when you initialize an Airflow project on Astronomer via our CLI.
 Every successful build on Astronomer must include a `Dockerfile` that references an Astronomer Certified Docker Image.
-Astronomer Certified is a production-ready distribution of Apache Airflow that mirrors the open-source project and undergoes additional levels of rigorous testing conducted by our team.
+Astronomer Certified (AC) is a production-ready distribution of Apache Airflow that mirrors the open-source project and undergoes additional levels of rigorous testing conducted by our team.

-To upgrade your Airflow Deployment to a higher version of Airflow, all it takes is changing the FROM statement in your project's Dockerfile to reference the Astronomer Certified image of your choice.
+To upgrade your Airflow Deployment to a higher version of Airflow, all it takes is changing the FROM statement in your project's Dockerfile to reference the AC image of your choice.
 Read below for details.

 > **Note:** For more thorough guidelines on customizing your image, reference our ["Customize Your Image" doc](/docs/cloud/stable/develop/customize-image/).

 ## Upgrade Airflow Version

-Astronomer is compatible with the following Airflow versions:
+Astronomer Certified offers support for the following versions of Apache Airflow:

 - [Airflow 1.10.5](https://github.com/apache/airflow/releases/tag/1.10.5)
 - [Airflow 1.10.7](https://github.com/apache/airflow/releases/tag/1.10.7)
 - [Airflow 1.10.10](https://airflow.apache.org/blog/airflow-1.10.10/)
 - [Airflow 1.10.12](https://airflow.apache.org/blog/airflow-1.10.12/)

-To upgrade Airflow versions on Astronomer, read the guidelines below.

 ### 1. Locate your Dockerfile in your Project Directory